Digital on-screen graphic: Connections with sponsor tags

-Usage in ham radio and TV
+Usage in ham radio and television

-In most countries, the ham station is required to periodically identify their amateur-TV transmission.
+In most countries, the ham station is required to periodically identify their amateur-television transmission.
 Such stations frequently overlay their callsign on the signal instead of placing a card in the background.
 Most hams use homebuilt devices or old consumer character generators to generate such identifications rather than using graphical superimposes of high cost to do so.
 Only rarely one can see real graphics, as the callsign is usually written in the "OSD font".

 Live DOGs by hobbyists

 One of the easiest and most sought-after devices used to generate DOGs by hobbyists is the 1980s vintage Sony XV-T500 video superimposer.
 This device can luma-key a signal, capture a still frame into memory and then overlay the keyed graphic in one of eight colors onto any CVBS signal.
-Another method commonly used by hobbyists and even low-budgeted TV stations in former times was Amiga computers with genlock interfaces.
+Another method commonly used by hobbyists and even low-budgeted television stations was Amiga computers with genlock interfaces.